 Collaboration services include Microsoft SharePoint and the UB Microsoft Lync service.

 EIS staff design, implement and maintain central enterprise Identity Management Services.
 These services include UBIT account generation and management, IT services login (authentication and authorization) and directory services.
 Technologies currently included in this services include Kerberos, LDAP, single sign-on service and Windows Active Directory.

 EIS staff design, implement, and maintain central enterprise Data Backup and Recovery Services.
 These services provide data backup and restore capabilities to central IT enterprise and campus IT Node services.
 To insure recovery capability, copies of this data are maintained at multiple geographically separated sites.
-Technologies used for this service include IBM Tivoli Storage Manager, multiple tape libraries and a virtual tape library.
+Technologies used for this service include Spectrum Protect (formerly IBM Tivoli Storage Manager), multiple tape libraries and a virtual tape library.

 EIS staff provision workstations in technology-enabled classrooms, public computing sites and administrative departments.
-This includes new technologies such as the "zero clients" in the Lockwood Cybrary and the My Virtual Computing Lab software that allows you to access popular UB-licensed software directly from your personal computer.
+This includes technologies such as the "zero clients" and the My Virtual Computing Lab software that allows you to access popular UB-licensed software directly from your personal computer.

 EIS staff design, implement, and maintain central enterprise File Services.
 UB’s File system (UBfs), provides users with fast, redundant and secure storage space for their files.
 UBfs offers collaborative (shared) file spaces as well as individual file spaces accessible through the web or a mapped drive on your workstation.

 EIS staff supports UB's Web hosting applications and underlying servers including UB's premier content management system, UBCMS, and UB Containers as a Service.